Ready Room Operational Manual

 The user can also enter the following optional information:

-- Hard copy requested.
-This toggle button is used to indicate if the inspector has requested a hard copy of a document.
+• Hard copy requested.
+This checkbox is used to indicate if the inspector has requested a hard copy of a document.

 Request generation is visible in the request history.

-The expectation is that requests actually made by an inspector are "active," (not staged) and are visible in the Active tab.
-While an inspection is ongoing most team members will be focussed on the Active (or Mine) tab.
+The expectation is that requests made by an inspector are "active," (not staged) and are visible in the Active tab.
+While an inspection is ongoing most team members will be focused on the Active or Mine tabs.

 Staged Requests